 By using twitter as a contemporary means to publish, exchange and share, Direct Address explores the possibility of staging a play generated by live twitter feeds from actors rehearsing in a London theatre with those of travellers passing through one of London’s railway stations.
-As people gather in front of timetables and watch the adjacent media screens, they will be able to follow and interact with the ‘twitter play’ appearing on the screen, a space normally reserved for promotion of brands and services.
-The opportunity to turn the screens into a live platform of embodied presence, open to all, establishes a new relationship with the public.
+As people gather in front of timetables and watch the adjacent media screens, they will be able to follow and interact with the ‘twitter play’ appearing on the screen, a space normally reserved for the promotion of brands and services.
+The opportunity to turn the screens into a live platform of embodied presence - open to all - establishes a new relationship with the public.
 By introducing the possibility of wide participation and the alternative use of privately owned screens, the project intervenes into a closed system while confronting the ubiquitous culture of ‘texting’ habits, and adapting them as a tool of public attention.